 Having said that, one can visit the sanctuary any time of the year and still watch the birds up close in their nests.
 I made a trip in mid-February while summer is just around the corner.
 It was quite warm already, 9 am felt like noon, but the sanctuary was still a hive of activity.

 The Asian Openbill Storks were either busy feeding the chicks or gathering nest material to refurbish the nests.
-I also observed some storks wetting leaves in water and carrying it to the nest to ensure the chicks stay cool.
+I watched some storks wetting leaves in water and carrying it to the nest to keep the chicks cool.
 I watched pelicans do impressive manoeuvres to dip their bills into the water and scoop up fish in their gular pouch with droplets trailing after them as they soared.
 And the gaping Marsh Crocodiles in the water only enliven the performance.

 Bird and M